-Emergency Response is one of The Salvation Army International Development UK's six areas of work.
+Emergency Response is one of The Salvation Army International Development UK's five areas of work.

 In the immediate aftermath of disasters and emergency situations, The Salvation Army is swift to respond with practical and pastoral care.

-The Salvation Army in the United Kingdom and Ireland territory has supported emergency response projects in Haiti, Brazil, southern Africa and Ghana.
+The Salvation Army in the United Kingdom and Ireland territory has supported emergency response projects in Brazil, Kenya, and Pakistan.

 Areas of Work

-We work alongside communities in the areas of Anti-Trafficking, Clean Water, Emergency Response, Food Security, Gender Justice and Income Generation to support them to overcome poverty and injustice.
+We work alongside communities in the areas of Anti-Trafficking, Clean Water, Emergency Response, Food Security and Gender Justice to support them to overcome poverty and injustice.
 We are also responsible for overseeing the transfer of funds for the UK’s Mission Support Allocation (money donated through the annual Self-Denial Appeal).

 Working through prevention, protection and partnership to tackle human trafficking and support survivors.